openactive/openactive-python/README.md

 >>> import openactive as oa
 ```

 In order to effectively use the package, we must first understand the OpenActive data model.
-OpenActive data is released by a data publisher as a Realtime Paged Data Exchange (RPDE) feed.
-There can be multiple feeds from a given provider, and in fact we often have complimentary pairs of feeds, such as having one for super-event data (e.g. a series of fitness class sessions) and one for sub-event data (e.g. particular scheduled sessions).
+OpenActive data is released by a data publisher as a Realtime Paged Data Exchange (RPDE) feed, which is described in more detail later.
+There can be multiple feeds from a given publisher, and in fact we often have complimentary pairs of feeds, such as having one for super-event data (e.g. a series of fitness class sessions) and one for sub-event data (e.g. particular scheduled sessions in the series).
 In such cases, both feeds must be read in order to get a complete picture, and items in one feed will reference items in the other feed.
+The alternative to this would have been a system that only has one feed for all of this data, with the super-event data copied into every item in the sub-event data, which would be a lot of duplication.

-Groups of feeds are bundled together in a dataset, groups of datasets are bundled together in a catalogue, and groups of catalogues are bundled together in a collection.
+A group of feeds from a data publisher is bundled together in a "dataset", a group of datasets from different data publishers is bundled together in a "catalogue", and a group of catalogues is bundled together in a "collection".
 There is only one collection, which is therefore the starting point for everything else.
-Given a list of feed information, you will not often want to see the exact path by which the feeds were gathered, but there are functions in `openactive` that show the journey from source if needed.
-So let's just start at the very beginning to be clear on how things work.
+Given a list of feed information, you will not often want to see the exact path by which the feeds were gathered, but there are functions in `openactive` that show the journey from the source collection if needed.
+So let's just start at the very beginning to be clear on how things work in the ecosystem.
 First, let's define a printer function to give us a clear indented output display for what follows:

 ```
 >>> import json